Living in a Conservation Area

 How being in a conservation area can affect you

 Although conservation areas mean some extra planning controls and considerations, these exist to protect the historic and architectural elements which make the place special.
 They are most likely to affect owners who want to work on the outside of their building or any trees on their property.
+For further information on conservation areas and how they are managed, please see our planning advice page on conservation areas.

 These controls are tailored to each area by the council, and are put in place when there are particular elements of local buildings they want to protect.
 Find out if an Article 4 Direction applies to your area by contacting your local planning authority.